 We will upload learner participation to peoplenet.
 HR departments view their scholarship participants through peoplenet.
 The peoplenet ID is only relevant during the application phase and does not have to be re-entered, later.

 A completed Coursera online course or Nanodegree will also be uploaded on peoplenet and can be found in the respective peoplenet learning history.

 The peoplenet ID can be found on peoplenet under “My Employee Files”.
 If the peoplenet ID is already required for logging in (no identity management), students should contact their local HR department.

 What learning provider and content can participants choose from?

 Learners can apply for two different learning provider: Udacity or Coursera.

 Udacity: Learners have to choose one out of 5 Nanodegrees.

-Coursera: Learner get access to the full learning catalog and if they prefer a little more guidance, they can choose one of the pre-curated learning paths for mission critical tech & data roles.
+Coursera: Learners get access to the learning catalog and if they prefer a little more guidance, they can choose one of the pre-curated learning paths for mission critical tech & data roles.

 Find more information in the Provider FAQ section

 Who is shouldering the costs?